DaoCloud/DaoCloud-docs/docs/en/docs/native/open.md

 - [CubeFS distributed storage system upgraded from CNCF sandbox to incubation project](https://mp.weixin.qq.com/s/sAVaCa-yGEsJk3bUaJizmA)

      [CubeFS](https://github.com/cubefs) is the first cloud-native storage product in China with complete object and file storage capabilities.
-     CubeFS supports multiple copies and erasure code engines, and provides features such as multi-tenant, multi-AZ deployment, and cross-region replication; it is suitable for a wide range of scenarios such as big data, AI, container platforms, databases, and middleware separation of storage and computing.
+     CubeFS supports multiple copies and erasure code engines, and provides features such as multi-tenant, multi-AZ deployment, and cross-region replication; it is suitable for a wide range of Cases such as big data, AI, container platforms, databases, and middleware separation of storage and computing.

 ### D